 Certification

-When it comes to selecting an emergency first aid at work course provider, St John Ambulance Cymru is the gold-standard in Wales.
-In the UK, St John Ambulance is one of the voluntary aid societies (VAS) who are recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+When it comes to selecting an Emergency First Aid at Work course provider, St John Ambulance Cymru is the gold standard in Wales.
+In the UK, St John Ambulance is one of the voluntary aid societies (VAS) recognised by the Health and Safety Executive (HSE) as standard setters for first aid training, in accordance with the Health and Safety (First Aid) Regulations 1981.
+As such, we do not require external accreditation through an awarding organisation.
+In addition, income generated from our courses helps fund the vital community work we deliver across Wales.

-Our emergency first aid at work course takes 1 day to complete.
-This is a Level 2 qualification and gives employees the power to provide emergency first aid to someone who is injured or unwell while at work.
-Our First First Aid at Work (FAW) training provides more than just EFAW.
-It offers first-aiders the skills to give initial medical care for a variety of injuries and illnesses.
-That's why it is a level 3 qualification.
-Please note that there is no such qualification as level 3 emergency first aid at work.
+Our Emergency First Aid at Work course takes one day to complete.
+This is a Level 2 course that teaches delegates the relevant first aid procedures needed to provide appropriate first aid and basic life support to someone who is injured or becomes unwell in the workplace.
+Our 3-day First Aid at Work course provides more comprehensive training than Emergency First Aid at Work.
+On the 3-day course, delegates will learn the skills needed to provide initial care for a wider range of injuries and illnesses, including minor injuries.
+This is why it is recognised as a Level 3 qualification.

-There is no straightforward answer to this question, and the number of emergency first aiders you require will depend on the needs of your business.
-That being said, if there are between 25-50 employees in a low-risk environment, then you will need at least one fully trained emergency first aider.
-If your business has more than 50 people, then you will need one employee trained in first aid at work for every 100 members of staff.
+There is no straightforward answer to this question, and the number of emergency first aiders required will depend on the needs of your business.
+That being said, if there are between 25-50 employees in a low risk environment, you will need at least one fully trained Emergency First Aider.
+If your business has more than 50 employees, it is recommended that you have at least one employee trained in First Aid at Work for every 100 members of staff.

-You will receive an emergency first aid at work certificate after successfully completing this course.
-This certificate is valid for 3 years and will enable you to be an emergency first aider.
+You will receive an Emergency First Aid at Work certificate after successfully completing this course.
+This certificate is valid for 3 years and will enable a delegate to be the Emergency First Aider for a business.
 After 3 years, your certificate will expire.
-When this happens you will need to re-take the course.
+When this happens you will need to retake the course.
 This will enable you to continue to provide first aid provisions at work.
 It is always a good idea to refresh your first aid skills to guarantee your lifesaving abilities are up to date.

-We have training centres across Wales.
-We can also train on your premises if there are six or more employees that need to be trained.
-Send us an inquiry today
+We have training centres across Wales where we teach this first aid course.
+We can also provide this training course on your premises if there are six or more employees that need to be trained.
+Send us an enquiry today, or alternatively use our search function to find a course date appropriate for you.

 Role and responsibilities of the first aider